-Investigation for New Discovery of Biomarkers
+The Investigation for New Discovery of Biomarkers

-BioFIND is a two-year observational clinical study designed to discover and verify biomarkers of Parkinson's disease (PD).
+BioFIND is an observational clinical study designed to discover and verify biomarkers of Parkinson's disease (PD).
 The study is carried out at eight academic sites in the United States and began recruitment in 2012.
 BioFIND is collecting clinical data and biospecimens, including blood and cerebrospinal fluid (CSF), in a population of 120 well-defined, moderately advanced PD subjects and 120 healthy controls.

 Only with collaborative efforts like BioFIND can we efficiently discover and verify biomarker candidates for PD.
 This study is sponsored by The Michael J. Fox Foundation for Parkinson's Research with support from the National Institute of Neurological Disorders and Stroke (NINDS).

-BioFIND Samples are now available for request!
+BioFIND samples are now available for request!

 Available Biospecimens and Data*